WHY YOU NEED AN EMAIL LIST

 STEP 1 | SELECT AN EMAIL SERVICE PROVIDER

-There are many email service providers out there that are either free or have free trials.
+There are many email service providers out there, some are free or have free trials.
+I’ve tried several and will tell you which one is the best and why.

 - MailChimp- free up to 2000 subscribers